-What is the Great British Bake Off theme this week?
+What is the Great British Bake Off final theme this week?

-Great British Bake Off themes: What week is it on GBBO and what are the contestants making?
+Great British Bake Off themes: What week is it on the final of GBBO 2021 and what are the contestants making?

-The Great British Bake Off is back on our screens with the 12th series of the reality show.
+The Great British Bake Off retuned to our screens with the 12th series of the reality show this autumn.

-But as we sit down with a cup of tea and a biscuit to watch the drama unfold, what are the themes of the Bake Off and what will the bakers be doing this week?
+But as we sit down with a cup of tea and a biscuit to watch the dramatic final, what are the themes of the Bake Off and what will the finalists be baking this week?

 - The Great British Bake Off rich list revealed: See the winners who have earned millions